 What’s Data Collection

-- The data collected shall be transformed to the formats of the platform in which it is going to be processed.
+The data collected shall be transformed into the formats of the platform in which it is going to be processed.

 Here is a definition by Wikipedia (more in a research context):